poojasolanki9569/KeepNoteSpring/README.md

-## Seed code - Boilerplate for step 5 - Keep Note Assignment
+## Seed code - Boilerplate for step 5 - Keep Note Project

-### Assignment Step Description
+### Project Step Description

 In this case study Keep Note Step 5, we will implement JWT (JSON Web Token) authentication on top of Keep Note Step 4 Assignment.
 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is